BLV-OSAV-USAV/Animal-Health-Surveillance-Tool/README.md

 # Animal Health Surveillance Tool
-The sector Animal Disease Prevention of the FSVO developped a R-based tool to support the planning and evaluation of the surveillance programme for Infectious bovine rhinotracheitis (IBR) and Enzootic bovine leukosis (EBL) in cattle in Switzerland.
-The tool allows to precisely plan for a new period of the surveillance programme (e.g. calculate the number of sentinel farms) and to evaluate the surveillance results close to real-time, enabling to stop the yearly programme as soon as confidence of freedom is reached.
+The Animal Disease Prevention sector of the Swiss Federal Food Safety and Veterinary Office has developed an R-based tool to support the planning and evaluation of surveillance programmes for Infectious Bovine Rhinotracheitis (IBR) and Enzootic Bovine Leukosis (EBL) in cattle in Switzerland.
+This tool facilitates the precise planning of new surveillance periods, such as calculating the number of sentinel farms, and enables near real-time evaluation of surveillance results.
+Consequently, the annual programme can be adapted dynamically to maximise the confidence and cost-effectiveness ratio.

-Credits:
-Gary Delalay, Valerie Hungerbühler, Giulia Paternoster.